RackHD/docs/docs/rackhd/rackhd_api.rst

 if either ``$skip`` or ``$top`` is used and the size of the collection is greater than the number of resources displayed (i.e. the collection cannot fit on one page).
 If applicable, links to first, last, next, and previous pages will be included in the header.
-The next and previous links will be ommitted for the last and first pages respectively.
+The next and previous links will be omitted for the last and first pages respectively.

 Here is an example link header from a collection containing 1000 nodes.